sk4mp/jacpe-web-client/README.md

 Some other commands:

-* `yarn lint` — Lint the project (ESLint)
+* `yarn lint` — Lint js files (ESLint)

 ### Contributing
-If you found a bug or have any idea that you think fits this project, feel free to open an Issue.
+If you found a bug or have any idea that you think fits this project, don't be shy and open an Issue.

 You can also search this project by `TODO` keyword to find something interesting to work on.